 BSc, MB ChB, FRCS (Tr & Orth)

-- Complex elbow conditions
+- Complex trauma elbow reconstruction

 Mr Taff Edwards is a fellowship trained

 an interest in routine and trauma upper limb surgery.